-Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) There are 6-8 vascular plant species per m 2 present, including at least 2 forbs (these may include those listed in Footnote 1).
+Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) A There are 6-8 vascular plant species per m present, including at least 2 forbs (these may include those listed in Footnote 1).
 Note - this criterion is essential for achieving Moderate or Good condition.
-Yes Seeded with native flowering lawn mix and mown appropriately A Where the vascular plant species present are characteristic of medium, high or very high distinctiveness grassland, or there are 9 or more of these characteristic species per m 2 (excluding those listed in Footnote 1), please review the full UKHab description to assess whether the grassland should instead be classified as a higher distinctiveness grassland.
+Yes Seeded with native flowering lawn mix and mown appropriately B Where the vascular plant species present are characteristic of medium, high or very high distinctiveness grassland, or there are 9 or more of these characteristic species per m (excluding those listed in Footnote 1), please review the full UKHab description to assess whether the grassland should instead be classified as a higher distinctiveness grassland.
 Where a grassland is classed as medium, high, or very high distinctiveness, please use the relevant condition sheet.
-B Sward height is varied (at least 20% of the sward is less than 7 cm and at least 20% is more than 7 cm) creating microclimates which provide opportunities for vertebrates and invertebrates to live and breed.
 No Not targeted C Any scrub present accounts for less than 20% of the total grassland area.
 (Some scattered scrub such as bramble Rubus fruticosus agg. may be present).
 Note - patches of scrub with continuous (more than 90%) cover should be classified as the relevant scrub habitat type.
 Yes Will be managed D Physical damage is evident in less than 5% of total grassland area.
 Examples of physical damage include excessive poaching, damage from machinery use or storage, erosion caused by high levels of access, or any other damaging management activities.
-Yes Grassland will be managed appropriately including rectifying damage E Cover of bare ground is between 1% and 10%, including localised areas (for example, a concentration of rabbit warrens) 2 .
+Yes Grassland will be managed appropriately including rectifying damage E Cover of bare ground is between 1% and 10%, including localised areas (for example, a concentration of rabbit warrens) .
 Yes Bare ground unlikely to exceed 10% F Cover of bracken Pteridium aquilinum is less than 20%.
-Yes None proposed and will be managed G There is an absence of invasive non-native plant species 3 (as listed on Schedule 9 of WCA 4).
+Yes None proposed and will be managed G There is an absence of invasive non-native plant species (as listed on Schedule 9 of WCA ).
 Yes None proposed and will be managed Essential criterion achieved (Yes or No) Yes Number of criteria passed 6